icobg/ROCm-v6/README.md

 ## Not Build

-The few packages from ROCm does not compiled for some reasons, most of them because they required AMD GPU driver which currently could be build successful only on kernel 5.x
+The few packages from ROCm does not compiled for some reasons.

 These packages from "ROCm core packages" are:
 ```
-rdc
-aomp
-rocAL
-rocDecode
-rocJPEG
+Currently no packages
 ```

 Have fun and cheers,